Dynamically improper hypersurfaces for endomorphisms of projective space: Elimination theory

-Our proof of Lemma \ref{lem:1} makes repeated use of an algebro-geometric generalization of the rank--nullity theorem known as the \emph{fibre dimension theorem}: If $\varphi : X \to Y$ is a dominant morphism of irreducible varieties, then every irreducible component of every fibre of $\varphi$ has dimension at least $\dim X - \dim Y$; moreover, equality holds over a non-empty open subset of $Y$.
+\begin{propn} If $\varphi : X \to Y$ is a dominant morphism of irreducible varieties, then every irreducible component of every fibre of $\varphi$ has dimension at least $\dim X - \dim Y$.
+Moreover, equality holds over a non-empty open subset of $Y$. \end{propn}

 Let

 be the space of degree-$d$ endomorphisms of $\P^n$ with a marked point of period dividing $s$. \emph{A priori} it is not clear that $\End^n_d(s)$ has the same dimension as $\End^n_d$, given that

 is cut out by $\binom{n+1}{2} > n$ equations.
 (Here, $f^s_i$ denotes the $i$\textsuperscript{th} component of the $s$\textsuperscript{th} iterate of $f$.)